Kyoko Sakura

 Kyoko Sakura (佐倉 杏子, Sakura Kyōko) is a fictional character from the 2011 anime series Puella Magi Madoka Magica.
-The daughter of a preacher, Kyoko is a magical girl from a poor family.
+The daughter of a Protestant pastor, Kyoko is a magical girl from a poor family.
 Initially introduced as an aggressive and self-centered magical girl, Kyoko clashes with Sayaka Miki over their ideals of justice.
 As the story progresses, however, her views change and she sympathizes with Sayaka and tries to save her from despair.
 In Puella Magi Madoka Magica the Movie: Rebellion, Kyoko has a friendlier personality, and fights with her fellow magical girls against surreal monsters called Nightmares.
 Kyoko's past and her relationship with Mami Tomoe have been explored in the manga spin-off, Puella Magi Madoka Magica: The Different Story.
 She has appeared in several Puella Magi Madoka Magica-related media, including manga, novel adaptation and video games.

 Series writer Gen Urobuchi originally created Kyoko as a rival to Sayaka; although both characters make similar wishes and experience similar situations, they develop different personalities.
 Kyoko was designed by Ume Aoki, who wanted to distinguish her from the characters.
 Takahiro Kishida adapted Aoki's original design and added a number of features to the character.
 She is voiced by Ai Nonaka in Japanese, and by Lauren Landa in English.

 Critical response to Kyoko Sakura has been favorable, with critics calling her character interesting and praising her backstory.
 Her similarity and relationship with Sayaka have also earned positive response, and the character has also been the subject of analysis.
 Kyoko has been popular, having placed highly in several popularity polls, and many different pieces of merchandise related to her, such as figures, plush dolls and keychains have been released.

 Characteristics

 Within the canon of Madoka Magica, Kyoko is a loner magical girl from Kazamino.
 She has long raspberry hair, blood red eyes, fangs and a voracious appetite, rarely seen without food.
-Kyoko is the daughter of a preacher who was excommunicated for heresy.
+Kyoko is the daughter of a Protestant pastor who was excommunicated for heresy.
 She and her family nearly starve to death after her father's excommunication, which forces her to steal food so they can all survive.
 Kyoko makes a contract with Kyubey, a messenger of magic, as her wish is for her father to obtain more followers.
-Her father goes insane when he learns this, killing her mother and younger sister, Momo Sakura (as well as himself), leaving only Kyoko alive to "mentally" torment her.
+Her father goes insane when he learns this, killing Kyoko's mother and younger sister Momo as well as himself, leaving only Kyoko alive to "mentally" torment her.
 She decides to use her magic only for herself, since using it for others causes severe danger.
 Kyoko is initially introduced as an aggressive and self-centered magical girl, but adopts a sympathetic outlook after clashing with Sayaka Miki.
 Kyoko has been a magical girl longer than the other girls in the series, and is more skillful.
 She uses a spear which can extend itself, split into several sections, and produce a ball at the end of a chain which can constrict and hit others.
 Kyoko can also erect barriers, to protect others or keep them from interfering.